Federal Financial Aid

-Pell Grant: For the Pell Grant only regularly enrolled degree-seeking students in an undergraduate degree-seeking program may be considered for eligibility in the Federal Pell Grant Program.
-The amount of the Pell grant is dependent upon need as determined by the results of the FAFSA application and costs and enrollment status as determined by federal guidelines.
+Pell Grant: Regularly enrolled degree-seeking students in an undergraduate program may be eligible for the Federal Pell Grant Program.
+The amount of the Pell grant is dependent upon need as determined by the results of the FAFSA application, costs, and enrollment status as determined by federal guidelines.
 The amount varies from year to year.

 Federal Direct Loan Program

-Eligibly for the Federal Direct Stafford Loan is not based on credit history, unless the student has defaulted on a previous federal student loan or owes a repayment for an over-award of an undergraduate federal grant.
+Eligibly for the Federal Direct Student Loan is not based on credit history, unless the student has defaulted on a previous federal student loan or owes a repayment for an over-award of an undergraduate federal grant.
 The student must be making satisfactory academic progress (SAP) in order to qualify for this program (see explanation below).

-First-time Stafford Loan borrowers at Guilford must complete online entrance counseling and sign a Master Promissory Note (MPN), and complete the Annual Student Loan Acknowledgment online at www.studentaid.gov prior to disbursement of loan funds.
-If a student is selected for Federal Verification, additional documents may need to be completed prior to disbursement of funds.
-In addition, all loan recipients must complete an exit counseling session prior to graduation, withdrawal, or otherwise cease to be enrolled on at least a half-time basis.
+First-time Loan borrowers at Guilford must complete online entrance counseling, sign a Master Promissory Note (MPN), and complete the Annual Student Loan Acknowledgment online at www.studentaid.gov prior to disbursement of loan funds.
+If a student is selected for Federal Verification, additional documents will need to be completed prior to disbursement of funds.
+In addition, all federal loan recipients must complete an exit counseling session upon graduation, withdrawal, or otherwise cease to be enrolled on at least a half-time basis.

-Disbursements of Stafford loans take place no sooner than the second week of the semester start (if timely application was made and all requirements are met).
+Disbursements of federal loans take place no sooner than the second week of the semester start (if timely application was made and all requirements are met).
 If a student withdraws from classes, a refund may be due the student, and/or a “return of federal funds” calculation completed that may require some of the loan proceeds to be returned to the lender or paid back by the student.
 See the Return of Title IV Funds policy for more information.
 Any student who receives financial aid funds, but does not attend any of the classes for which the disbursement was made is required to have the entire amount returned to the funding entity immediately.
 This is done by returning the payment received to Guilford College.
-Guilford will, in turn, refund it to the funding entity on the student’s behalf.
+Guilford will, in turn, return it to the funding entity on the student’s behalf.
 This may result in a balance due the university.